Kalvium-Program/lab-js-oops-blog-boilerplate/README.md

 ### Progression 2:  SHOW EM UP

-Setup `EventListeners`, so that we can display the entire blog for the users
+Setup `EventListeners`, so that we can display the entire blog for the users.

+Create two **functions** -

+1. `helperAddPost()` - This function is called, when the user clicks on the Add new Post button.
+                       Upon clicking on the button, the popup frame should display and close.
+                       ( HINT: Do check the CSS )

+2. `helperPost()` -  This function is called, when the user enters a title and the detail, and wants to submit that information.
+So, when the submit is clicked, this function should be called.
+After clicking on the submit button, the content should be displayed on the screen itself.

 ![Image description](https://i1.faceprep.in/ProGrad/Mern-Blog-3.png)

-Happy Coding ProGrads❤️
+Happy Coding Kalvium❤️